trofimich/TwinCAT.OpenFramework/README.md

 - Partially covered by **unit tests** using [TcUnit](https://github.com/tcunit/TcUnit)
 - That said, the framework should be considered **experimental** at this stage
-- Note: TwinCAT itself still has **minor quirks** related to exception handling
+- Note: TwinCAT itself still has issues related to exception handling
 - These issues aren't critical, and Beckhoff is aware and investigating solutions

 ---